Don’t Risk Your Project – Screed Cold Weather Warning

 Hi.
 I’m Andy Parkin, Managing Director of the Multi Award-Winning Speed Screed.
+I need to issue a screed cold weather warning.

 Summer now seems to be a distant memory, and the temperatures are slowly dropping as we head into winter.
 Generally, humidity is higher and curing tends to be less of a worry at this time.
 However, hydration speeds start to slow and in turn strength gains.
 The screed now takes longer to reach the desired strengths, and early trafficking and loading can and will damage the screed.